SJellen/SJellen/README.md

 I study how rights, incentives, and system architecture can be represented clearly through **standards-style protocols**, **schemas**, and **reference models**.

-This repository is the **canonical working tree** for my protocol-oriented research, including RFC-style specifications, schema drafts, registry artifacts, and supporting examples.
+This profile serves as an **index and entry point** for my protocol-oriented research, including RFC-style specifications, schema drafts, registry artifacts, and supporting reference tools.

-All work is published with transparent versioning and explicit scope.
+Primary development and canonical artifacts are maintained in the `SJellen/protocols` repository, with transparent versioning and explicit scope.

 ---